 The small group size – under 12 people is great as you can hear and see everything but also meet new people.

 The length – less than four hours it gave us time on our own to go back to the norcineria

 One part of the tour is visiting the balsamic vinegar, limoncello, olive oil booths at the market, which I suspect are solely for tourists.
 In Modena I had amazing balsamic vinegar and the products here didn’t compare.
 I know not everyone would be as picky as Dave and I, and the others probably learned a lot so instead of being pretentious jerks we just kept our mouths shut.

 What We Recommend

-Take the food tour the first day you’re in Rome, it will help give you a sense of the city and you can ask so many questions on what to do for the remainder of your trip.
+If you can only see Rome in 2 days or just a few more, take the food tour the first day.
+It will help give you a sense of the city and you can ask so many questions on what to do for the remainder of your trip.

 If you’ve taken a food tour that you would recommend in Rome or any other city We’d love to hear about it in the comments below.